 Questions & answers

-Based on the form integrated into the Cos4Bio and Cos4Env portals, we get the information that a particular dataset will be used or has been downloaded for “x reason”, based on information provided by the Cos4Bio user.
+Based on the form integrated into the Cos4Bio portal and the citizen observatory Natusfera, we get the information that a particular dataset will be used or has been downloaded for “x reason”, based on information provided by the Cos4Bio user.
 In addition to this, our idea is to identify when someone requests information elsewhere on the Internet.
 We can do this if the URL we generate for each record or dataset has been referenced, e.g. on a website.

 For the moment, yes.

-It will be an external component to the Cos4Bio and Cos4Env architecture, integrated through an API.
+Yes.
+It will be an external component to the Cos4Bio architecture, integrated through an API.

 Integrating DUNS requires that citizen observatories integrate the API for DUNS and have some sort of service to notify their users of the usage reported by DUNS.